HaykChilingaryan/CS35L-Team-Project/README.md

 pip install -r requirements.txt python ./manage.py runserver localhost:8000
 ```
+> [!IMPORTANT]
+> If there is any issue with running the backend and frontend applications please Email to haykchilingaryan2002@gmail.com.

 Once both frontend and backend are up, the application will be hosted on localhost:8000

 > [!CAUTION]
-> Make sure to have localhost:8000 in the web instead of 127.0.0.1.
+> Make sure to have localhost:8000 in the web instead of 127.0.0.1:8000.